 Although the cold weather didn’t provide the ideal setting to make the most of being outdoors, I loved wandering aimlessly through the maze of Oldtown streets.
 Despite the cold December chill, armed with unwavering optimism, I was more than determined to see the beauty and wonder of Edinburgh.

-Upon arrival, I was delighted to find Edinburgh as stylish and as unaltered as I remembered – full of life, architectural wonders and with an extra dose of magic.
+Upon arrival, I was delighted to find Edinburgh as stylish and as unaltered as I remembered – full of life, architectural wonders and an extra dose of magic.
 Decked in her Christmas finery, Edinburgh actually gave me so much more!

 Thank you, Scotland.
 You have beautiful mountains and rich historical background and warm people that complete my journey.